yeraydiazdiaz/lunr.py/docs/languages.md

 [{'ref': 'c', 'score': 1.106, 'match_data': <MatchData "english">}]
 ```

-## Notes language support
+## Notes on language support

-- Compatibility with Lunr.js is ensured for languages that supported by both platforms, however results might differ slightly.
 - Please note that using multiple languages means the terms will be stemmed twice according to the definitions on each language.
 This can yield unexpected results.
+- Compatibility with Lunr.js is ensured for languages that supported by both platforms, however results might differ slightly.
+    + Languages not supported by NLTK but by lunr.js:
+        * Thai
+        * Japanese
+        * Turkish
+    + Languages upported by NLTK but not lunr.js:
+        * Arabic